asbor/iu-project-software-engineering/doc/Conception-Phase/HoppyBrew-Concept.md

 The risks associated with the project include:

 - Technical challenges in integrating iSpindel over Ethernet
-- Using Angular* for the first time, which may lead to a learning curve.
+- Using Vue.js for the first time, which may lead to a learning curve.
 - Ensuring seamless integration of the Docker container architecture
 - CI/CD pipeline setup and maintenance for the project

-**Note!** We have many options for building the frontend of our project, but it seems like Angular or React are the most popular choices.
-Our team doesn't have experience with either of them.
-After some research, we found out that while React is easier to pick up, Angular is more powerful and performs better.
-Also, Angular developers tend to earn more than React developers based on information from Glassdoor.
-Therefore, we've decided to use Angular for our project.

 ## Software development methodology